wattdepot/wattdepot.github.io/src/documentation/quickstart.md

 * The wifi configuration process creates a file on your usb drive called `wifi-config.log`
 * This file lists all steps taken while setting up the wireless interface and should also include all error messages

-## Power up device
+## Power up OPQBox

 (Explanation of what should happen after device is plugged in.
 Do LEDs indicate anything?
 If not, they should.
 How can the user know that the device has successfully connected to WiFi?)

-# Configure user account
+# OPQHub accounts

 ## Device registration

-(Explain how to login to the OPQ service and verify that the device is communicating successfully.)
+(Explain how to login to the OPQHub and verify that the device is communicating successfully.)

 ## Location configuration